vastator3/tripcase/readme.md

 # tripcase [![Build Status](https://travis-ci.org/madmod/tripcase.svg?branch=master)](https://travis-ci.org/madmod/tripcase)

+Heavily modified fork of https://github.com/madmod/tripcase

+**Changes:**

+- Update the CLI command to perform a FULL export of ALL

+---

 An unofficial TripCase API client.

 This uses the internal TripCase mobile API which may change without notice.